compulab-yokneam/meta-bsp-imx8mm/README.md

-# Developer snapshot
+# Development branch
-# Please do not try this at home
+# Only for development purpose
+# NOT intended for production

 export COMPULAB_MACHINE=ucm-imx8m-mini
 export LREPO=imx_5.15.32-2.0.0-compulab.xml